olliebruz/RoomGenius/README.md

 - **AI-Driven Recommendations**
   Take a photo of your room, and RoomGenius will analyze the image to suggest improvements such as:
-  - Rearranging or moving furniture.
-  - Decluttering by picking up clothes or organizing items.
+  - Rearranging or moving furniture to improve space efficiency and lighting (e.g., "Move your bed against the right wall to free up floor space and allow more natural light in").
+  - Decluttering by identifying items to organize or store away (e.g., "Remove the PC from your desk and place it on the floor to create a cleaner workspace").
-  - Recommending new furniture and decor items with links to purchase them on Amazon.
+  - Enhancing the room's aesthetics by recommending new decor items like paintings, rugs, or lamps with purchase links.
+  - Suggesting color schemes or lighting adjustments to create a more harmonious or vibrant atmosphere.
+  - Identifying areas for adding practical items like shelves or organizers to reduce clutter.

 - **Furniture Recommendations**
   Discover furniture options tailored to your space with direct shopping links.